hyperledger/besu-docs/docs/Reference/Evm-Tool.md

 ## State test options

-The `state-test` subcommand allows the [Ethereum State Tests](https://github.com/ethereum/tests/tree/develop/GeneralStateTests) to be evaluated.
+The `state-test` subcommand allows the [Ethereum state tests](https://github.com/ethereum/tests/tree/develop/GeneralStateTests) to be evaluated.
 Most of the options from EVM execution do not apply.

 ### Applicable options